jaunruh/jmux/README.md

 ## Usage with LLMs (e.g., `litellm`)

 The primary use case for `jmux` is to process streaming JSON responses from LLMs.
 This allows you to react to parts of the data as it arrives, rather than waiting for the entire JSON object to be transmitted.
+While this should be obvious, I should mention, that **the order in which the pydantic model defines the properties, defines which stream is filled first**.

 Here’s a conceptual example of how you might integrate `jmux` with an LLM call, such as one made with `litellm`: